theopensystemslab/buildx-next/adrs/0002-dna-layout.md

 # DNA Structure, Layouts

+## Prior

+We didn't use grid type or grid unit

+The 2D DNA could be derived from the 1D DNA and each row would be exactly the same length, so columns were all just 1 module long

+## Now

 We have variable length modules (grid units per grid type)

 The DNA string is split at every 2nd occurrence of an `END` module